 Community Housing Fund

-Homes England will soon publish the prospectus for phase 2 of this fund, providing capital funding for affordable housing build by community-led housing groups including CLTs.
+Homes England has published the prospectus for phase 2 of this fund, providing capital funding for affordable housing build by community-led housing groups including CLTs.

 It should provide considerable flexibility around tenures (funding forms of rent and home ownership not covered by the mainstream Affordable Homes programme), and over grant rates (recognising the often higher costs associated with community-led development).